libook/WSL-GUI/README.md

 ## Run WSL with GUI:

-1. Double click `config.xlaunch` and then make sure there is a icon of X Server on your tray area.
+1. Double click `config.xlaunch` and then make sure there is an icon of X Server on your tray area.
 (You can add a shortcut of this file into the `Startup` folder which is in `Start menu` to let it run on each startup)
 2. Double click `WSL.lnk`.

 And then, you can see a GUI of terminator.
 Just run any software in terminator, you will see the GUI if there is one.